-One of the core aims of the White Rose Project is to engage in research on the resistance group.
-We do this through events and publications.
+One of the core aims of the White Rose Project is to contribute to scholarship on the White Rose circle and on the German resistance to fascism in a broader sense.
+We do this through research events and publications.

 The White Rose: Reading, Writing, Resistance (2019)